martahj/snaps-test/README.md

 The "Hello, world!" of MetaMask Snaps, and also a GitHub template repository.
 For instructions, see [the MetaMask documentation](https://docs.metamask.io/guide/snaps.html).

+## SuppDapp Instructions

+#### Requirements

+You must have MetaMask's development build, Flask, installed to use Snaps.
+MetaMask Flask only works in Google Chrome.
+Remove other MetaMask installations and install Flask: https://metamask.io/flask/

+#### Instructions
+1. Install dependencies: `yarn install`
+2. Build snap: `yarn build:clean`
+3. Serve snap: `yarn serve`

+The snap will not reload reliably so you will need to stop the server and restart after making changes.
+You will not have to reload the web page referencing the snap but you will need to reconnect it.

 ## Cloning

 If you clone or create this repository outside the MetaMask GitHub organization, you probably want to run `./scripts/cleanup.sh` to remove some files that will not work properly outside the MetaMask GitHub organization.